 You get your carefully edited photos on both an online gallery plus USB about 3-4 weeks after the wedding.
 The online gallery & USB both have the full high resolution files – print size.

 What size are the files that we get?

 There is an alarming trend going on in wedding circles where a lot of photographers downsize their files for couples both to fit them on smaller USB’s and because they don’t think wedding photography needs big files.
 I consider this complete nonsense and you get the absolute maximum resolution of whatever camera I am using at the time.
-At the moment, my 2 main cameras are 42 megapixels each, and my 3rd camera is 51 megapixel.
-You get the FULL size.
 Go and print them as big as you like!

 How discrete are you on the wedding day?

 I am obsessed with being as quiet & discreet as I can.
 Most of my couples tell me they don’t even notice me throughout the ceremony & most of the day.
 I actually carry specialised cameras that can shoot literally silent, so when needed I can be 100% silent.

 Years ago I used to use the large Canon 1 series cameras that you often see photographers using at sports events.
 They are beautiful cameras, but firing the shutter on them sounds like cracking eggs!
 I always felt conspicuous in a quiet ceremony (such as a church wedding) using these cameras.
 Technology has caught up & surpassed these, and you no longer need an enormous camera with a noisy mirror inside it to take stunning photographs.